ShawnQin/ReSU/README.md

 ## Supplemental Material
-This folder contain a pdf version of the supplemental material, the file name is `Resu_SM.pdf`
+`ReSU_SM.pdf` is the supplemental material for the main text.